NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 The field ``num_observations`` counts how many images each point gets projected into.

+The initial and final mean and median of residual error norms for the pixels each camera are written to ``residuals_stats.txt`` files in the output directory.

-It will also write initial and final ``raw_pixels.txt`` files, having the reprojection error for each pixel in each camera.
+As a finer-grained metric, initial and final ``raw_pixels.txt`` files will be written, having the row and column residuals (reprojectio errors) for each pixel in each camera.

 .. _bagcp:

-Ground Control Points
+Ground control points
 ~~~~~~~~~~~~~~~~~~~~~

 A number of plain-text files containing ground control points (GCP) can